Raamizkn/new-portfolio/memory-bank/activeContext.md

 - Replaced placeholder icons with actual product screenshots in the "Product Experience" sections of the case studies.
 - Refined the "Strategic Moat" section of the case study template to be context-aware and use brand colors.
 - Updated main page navigation to match the minimalist case study style.
-- Implemented the TalkForm AI case study with comprehensive strategy data and visual assets.
-- Implemented the Zoom Hybrid Event Marketplace case study with detailed strategic analysis.
+- Consistently applied dark mode to the Projects section on the homepage for a premium aesthetic.
+- Redesigned the Case Study 'Product Experience' section with a dynamic, stacked layout featuring varying rotations and shadows.
-- Integrated brand-specific accent colors and data structures for all case studies.
+- Optimized the visual hierarchy of feature headers and technical insights in case studies.

 ## Next Steps
-- Refine the persona section layout to be more visually engaging across all case studies.
-- Ensure all product images and screenshots are properly optimized and displayed.
-- Add specific visual assets for the Zoom case study once available.
-- Final review of all case study content for consistency and tone.
+- Final review of all case study layouts for consistent spacing.
+- Ensure all product images across all devices are responsive in the new stacked layout.
+- Final polish of the homepage dark mode transitions.
 - Refine the transition between the home page and case study pages.
 - Ensure all images are correctly linked and high quality.